veuncent/cvast-web/README.md

 -------
 Among other things:

-- Add NginX container to be paired with the Django container to serve as entrypoint for the web.
 - Make Postgres work in a cluster.
 Need the right settings for the nodes to communicate with each other.
 - Make Elasticsearch work in cluster.
 Ibid.